Tap and die: Tap

+Form taps are much stronger than cut taps, as can be seen by cross sections of the same size tap.
+This significantly lessens tap breakage (Tap breakage discussed below under Machine Tapping).
+Form Taps last 3 to twenty times longer than cut taps.

 Holes

 Whether manual or automatic, the processing of tapping begins with forming (usually by drilling) and slightly countersinking a hole to a diameter somewhat smaller than the tap's major diameter.
-The correct hole diameter is listed on a drill and tap size chart, a standard reference in many machine shops.
+The correct cut tap hole diameter is listed on a drill and tap size chart, a standard reference in many machine shops.
 The proper diameter for the drill is called the tap drill size.
-Without a tap drill chart, you can compute the correct tap drill diameter with:
+Without a tap drill chart, one can compute the correct tap drill diameter with: